How comfortable are you with confrontation?

 No doubt about it, confrontation is awkward, messy, or frightening.
 For some, it can even be exciting!
 But there are several reasons why confrontation can be good for us and our relationships.

-Whatever our personal beliefs about confrontation are, the irony is that personal growth requires us to confront our beliefs about conflict and confrontation.
+Whatever our personal beliefs about conflict are, personal growth requires us to confront our beliefs about the role of confrontation in resolving conflict.

 These statements are a huge first step…for a few reasons.

-As difficult as it is, ‘confronting’ our feelings on confrontation helps contribute to our personal growth and more creative problem-solving.
+As difficult as it is, ‘confronting’ our feelings on confrontation helps contribute to our personal growth and helps us be more creative and effective problem-solvers.